 UniPi 1.1 is compatible with a wide variety of software.
 For programming the UniPi we recommend either our open source API EVOK. or our advanced node-based control software, Mervis.
 EVOK is our official open-source application programming interface (API), designed for remote access to our control units.
 It represents a simple software allowing the user an easy access to hardware without extensive programming.
 Mervis is then our primary, officially supported software platform for UniPi PLC management.
 It is an extensive set of tools for advanced monitoring and regulation, developed in accordance with the IEC 61131-3 programming standard.

-Analog output can be used for control of external devices such as three-way valves or heat exchangers via 0-10V voltage or 0-20mA current signals.
-Analog output also allows current or voltage regulation.
+The analogue output can be used for control of external devices such as three-way valves or heat exchangers via 0-10V voltage or 0-20mA current signals.
+Analogue output also allows current or voltage regulation.

 Relay outputs are designed for switching two-state devices via alternating or direct voltage.
 Relays thus can be used to switch boilers, water heaters, electric motors or other stronger relays.
 Neuron unit relays are designed for 5A maximum current and 250V alternating/30V direct voltage.